-What they had seen to this point could hardly compare to what was to come.
-Soon He would be crucified, die, rise from the grave, and ascend to Heaven, where He had previously been for longer than they could possibly comprehend.
+What they had seen to this point could hardly compare to what was to come; soon He would be crucified, die, rise from the grave, and ascend to Heaven, where He had previously been for longer than they could imagine.

 Verse 63 "It is the Spirit who gives life; the flesh is no help at all.
 The words that I have spoken to you are spirit and life."

 He was speaking of the gift of the Holy Spirit.